caolan/nodeunit/README.md

 * Just export the tests from a module
 * Helps you avoid common pitfalls when testing asynchronous code
 * Easy to add test cases with setUp and tearDown functions if you wish
+* Flexible reporters for custom output, built-in support for HTML and jUnit XML
 * Allows the use of mocks and stubs

 __Contributors__